polyverse-appsec/sara/README.md

 ### Running With DB Containers (Docker)

 If you would like to run against a local instance of Redis for testing/development purposes you can use the Docker Compose file to do so.
 To do so simply run `pnpm run dev-docker`.
 This will start the Docker Compose deployment in the background as well as start the `Sara` development server with configuration allowing `Sara` to communicate with the local Redis containers.

+## Development

+### Trunk Based Development

+We used trunk based development where we all work out of `main` on a daily and don't use any feature branching strategy.
+This strategy is supported by and reinforces good Continuous Integration practices.
+[Click here](https://trunkbaseddevelopment.com/) to learn more about trunk based development.

 ### Debugging The Frontend